mui/mui-x/docs/data/date-pickers/calendar-systems/calendar-systems.md

 ## Jalali

-You can use either the `AdapterDateFnsJalali` adapter which is based on [date-fns-jalali](https://www.npmjs.com/package/date-fns-jalali) or the `AdapterMomentJalaali` adapter which is based on [moment-jalaali](https://www.npmjs.com/package/moment-jalaali).
+You can use either the `AdapterDateFnsJalali` adapter, which is based on [date-fns-jalali](https://www.npmjs.com/package/date-fns-jalali), or the `AdapterMomentJalaali` adapter which is based on [moment-jalaali](https://www.npmjs.com/package/moment-jalaali).

 The following demo shows how to use the date-fns plugin: